afridikhalid/Awesome-Movies/README.md

 fileprivate let beararToken: String = "Your bearar token here"
 ```

 ## Help

+* There's some issue with xcode indexing if you download the project from github and try to run
+you might get error that the xcmodel is not available at the path.
+You can right click on the xcdatamodel show in finder from xcode remove the file reference drag and drop the xcmodel again to the project it will detect it.

+* After adding the model file again you can do shift+cmd+k which does a clean build and everything should work as expect

-If bearar token is not provided the app will crash with a fatalError message to console
+* If bearar token is not provided the app will crash with a fatalError message to console

 ## Author